Frequently Asked Questions

 Question: Do my fire extinguishers belong to my current service provider?

 Answer: In most cases you own your fire extinguishers, Fire blankets, Stands etc. When you purchase fire extinguishers they are your property and the current provider has no right to remove them without your prior consent.
-The only case where the current provider owns the fire equipment is when you have entered into a hire agreement which runs for a set period as per your hire agreement.
+The only case where the current provider owns the fire equipment is when you have entered into a hire agreement which runs for the period you agreed with the provider.

 Question: Are you qualified to service my equipment?

 Answer: In order to carry out fire safety maintenance we ensure that all necessary certification is in place for anyone visiting your premises.
 Feel free at any time to request a copy of our certificates of competency.
-If we or our subcontractors are not certified to carry out maintenance on specific equipment we will not carry out any works.
+If we or our subcontractors are not certificated to carry out maintenance on specific equipment we will not enter any agreement to maintain it.

 Question: Do you provide equipment asset registers for my fire extinguishers?

 Answer: When we carry out a first service on your fire extinguishers we compile a new equipment asset register which includes locations, types, size, Dates when new or last tested and dates when the equipment is due test or replacement.
 This information is emailed to each client along with their certificate after every inspection.
-This also assists our clients with the following years budgeting.
+The information provided in our location reports assist our clients with their monthly visual checks and more importantly their fire safety budgets year on year.

 Question: Can you service the fire extinguishers and fire alarm system at the same time?